lestersigauke/DerivatizeMe/README.md

 ```
 ## Examples

-If the core molecule is the substituted furan:
+An example core molecule is the substituted furan This compound has 6 hydrogen atoms, 3 on the ring, 2 aliphatic and 1 on the OH.
+These hydrogens must be present in the 3d structure file.

 ![alt text](https://github.com/CMCDD/DerivatizeMe/blob/master/graphics/core.png)